Issam-b/leap-faith/README.md

 **Note:** This extension requires a Leap Motion controller to run (see https://www.leapmotion.com/).

 # First run and setup
+To downoad the extension from the **Chrome store** visit this [link](https://chrome.google.com/webstore/detail/leap-of-faith/clmfjbffimjbmkbknmhflghngplomdka).

 At first run, the device has to be running and the Leap Motion Contol Panel and service has to be running.
 The feature in control panel "Allow web apps" has to enabled.
 ```
 Leap Motion Control Panel -> General -> Allow web apps